EasyEngine/cli-language-compare/README.md

 ===

 ### Update 💡
 The experiment was over.
 We choose PHP for our CLI project.
 There is no such thing as a best programming language.
 The choice be better based on pratical consideration.
-In our case, deciding factor was comfort level of oue team and our users. 🔚
+In our case, deciding factor was comfort level of our team and our users. 🔚

 ----